MattMacMaster/Hack-o-ween-SpookySnackPicker/SpookySnackPicker/submission_script.md

 # SPOOKYSNACK PICKER page

-That is all we have for you,
+That is all we have for you, thank you for for your time and for hosting this!